runemadsen/runemadsen-2013/blog/_posts/2014-03-23-tiny-chrome-extension.md

 permalink: "blog/tiny-chrome-extension"
 ---

+I made a simple one-day hack in the form a Chrome extension called [Header Hunter](https://chrome.google.com/webstore/detail/headerhunter/almeoedichpmgpjhobhenfacacpohbma).
+It's a simple Google Chrome extension that will show a small alert whenever you visit a website that returns recruitment messages in the HTTP headers.

 <div class="wide-750">
   <img alt="header hunter" src="{% asset_path blog/headerhunter.jpg %}" />
 </div>

-I made a silly one-day hack in the form a Chrome extension called [Header Hunter](https://chrome.google.com/webstore/detail/headerhunter/almeoedichpmgpjhobhenfacacpohbma).
-It's a simple Google Chrome extension that will show a small alert whenever you visit a website that returns recruitment messages in the HTTP headers.

 A few companies started adding recruitment messages via "X-Recruiting", "X-Hacker", "X-Hire" or "X-Jobs" HTTP headers.
 Without any centralized job site, this extension turns your browser into a job listing app, by reading these headers when they are present.
 All web admins have to do is to include one of these headers with a custom message to the user.